 - Butterfly bush

 Simply put, without milkweed plants, there would be no monarch butterflies.
-Not only do the plants contain a chemical that protect monarch caterpillars when ingested, they also attract adult butterflies when in bloom.
+Not only do the plants contain a chemical that protects monarch caterpillars when ingested, but they also attract adult butterflies when in bloom.
 Milkweeds produce bunches of small flowers and come in quite a few varieties of colors, from bright orange to pink and white.
 There are many species of milkweed, but some common varieties include Asclepias fascicularis, A. speciosa and A.cordifolia.

 Brazilian Vervain Verbena

 Brazilian Vervain Verbena is often overlooked because it is fairly common and not particularly showy, but its effectiveness in attracting beneficial pollinators cannot be understated.
-This perennial flowering plant is widespread in North America and is a regular stop for hummingbirds, bees, finches and the monarch butterfly.
+This perennial flowering plant is widespread in North America and is a regular stop for hummingbirds, bees, finches, and the monarch butterfly.
 In residential landscapes, vervain is often layered with other shorter plants because of its tall, “see-through” structure.
 This hardy plant is also beautiful in its own right, producing clusters of small magenta-purple to lavender flowers from early summer through late fall.

 Monarchs will flock to you with the vibrant multi-colored lantana plant.
 Lantanas thrive in full sun and well-drained soil, making them perfect for more arid conditions or if you live along the beach.
-The small clusters of flowers come in a variety of flowers (even on the same plant), from orange and red to purple and hot pink.
+The small clusters of flowers come in a variety of colors (even on the same plant), from orange and red to purple and hot pink.
 The bright flowers have a long blooming season and provide plenty of nectar for foraging Monarchs.

 Plants That Attract Swallowtails